Selenestica/hd2-random-strat/README.md

 We welcome contributions to this project!
 Whether you're fixing bugs, adding new features, your input is valuable.

-## 🐛 Reporting Issues

-Found a bug or have a suggestion?
-Open an issue on GitHub:

-2. Click "New Issue".
-3. Choose the appropriate template (Bug Report, Feature Request, or Image Update/Addition).
-4. Provide a clear title and detailed description.
-5. Add relevant labels if necessary.

 ## 🙏 Credits and Attributions

 This project is built on the shoulders of giants.
 We're grateful to the creators of the assets we use,